Estate Management Best Practices: A Guide for Nigerian Property Managers

 Access control systems: Implement layered access control.
 Perimeter security includes manned gates with boom barriers or automated gates, CCTV coverage of all entry/exit points, and visitor registration requirements.
 Resident identification uses RFID access cards or tags, biometric systems (fingerprint, facial recognition) for high-security estates, vehicle stickers for resident cars, and backup manual logs when systems fail.

 Visitor management protocols: Establish clear visitor procedures.
 All visitors register at gate providing name, ID number, resident being visited, and purpose of visit.
 Guards call ahead to resident for verification before granting access.
 Issue temporary visitor passes to be returned when leaving.
 Log entry and exit times for all visitors.
 Restrict visitor hours (e.g., 6am-10pm, or as appropriate for estate).
-Require residents to provide advance notice for service providers, contractors, and event guests.
+Require residents to give advance notice for service providers, contractors, and event guests.

 Facility and Infrastructure Management